0x00K1/AnonyChat/README.md

 4. **Save and Apply Changes**: Save the settings and reboot the router if necessary.

 5. **Find Your Public IP**: Your public IP address is now the global access point for the AnonyChat server.
-You can find your public IP by searching "What is my IP" in a web browser.

 ## ⚠️ Antivirus Notification